 Picking a domain name isn’t to be taken lightly.
 Whether you’re starting a brand-new business or already have an established company, one thing stands true for both — your domain name should represent your brand.
-And since there are more than one billion websites currently on the internet, that means finding the perfect domain name might be a tad difficult.
+And since there are almost two billion websites currently on the internet, that means finding the perfect domain name might be a tad difficult.

 Don’t limit yourself by looking only for domains ending in .com.
 There are hundreds of new geo- and industry-specific domain extensions that can help you score a domain name that perfectly represents who you are, what you do, and where you do it.

 If you’re starting an ecommerce site, consider a domain name ending in .shop or .store.
 Attorney?
 Check out .legal and .lawyer domains.
 In the pet services industry?
 Snag a domain name ending in .pet.
 Plumber?
 There’s a .plumbing domain name that’s just right for you.
 Getting into freelancing or starting a consultation business?
 Get a .me domain.
 The sky’s the limit with the availability of these new generic top-level domain extensions (gTLDs).

 Above all, an effective domain name should do the following things for your business (regardless of the extension you choose):